crustydev/Crusty-scanner/README.md

 ## About

-This program takes in a target domain and uses a variety of sources to retrieve its subdomains.
+This is an asynchronous Rust program, running on the Tokio.rs runtime, that takes in a target domain and uses a variety of sources to retrieve its subdomains.
 For each subdomain it finds, it scans to check what ports for which a connection can be opened over the subdomain.
 It returns a list of open ports for each subdomain.

 ## Usage